 Step Two: The Universe Processes Your Order

 All orders are attended to in a very timely fashion by Source, the superconscious God-force that resides in the non-physical realm.
 All details of your preferences, large and small, are noted.
 Every question is answered, every desire is fulfilled.

 The embryos of your manifestations are, however, not transferred into physical reality immediately.
 They are stored in a warehouse in the sky (think “in the cloud”), waiting for delivery.
 But when will they be delivered, then?
 When the recipient is broadcasting the right type of signal (Step Three).

 Step Two is thus not your work.
 But Step Three is.

 Step Three: You Allow Your Desired Things In

-A serious student of the Law of Attraction always focuses most of his energy on Step Three: the idea of “allowing” or “letting it in”.
+A serious student of the Law of Attraction always focuses most of his energy on Step Three: the idea of “letting in” or “allowing” the well-being.
 And how is that done?
 By preparing his or her vibration (thought waves, mood, attitude) in such a way that the resulting signal is accepted by the Universe.
 That is the delivery signal for the Universe Parcel Service.

 But how, exactly, is that “letting in” thing really done?
 By abandoning the question mode.
 So one must abandon questions such as: “Did I mention I want a new Ferrari?”, “Why have my things not arrived yet?”, “What am I doing wrong since I can’t see my things yet?”, “Does the Law of Attraction really work?”, etc.